Statistical properties of dynamics. Introduction to the functional analytic approach: Introduction

 As said before, the properties we mean to investigate are related to the evolution of measures by the action of the dynamics.
-We will see that given a dynamical system is possible to associate to the system a transfer operator, describing the action of the dynamics on suitable functional spaces of measures (or distributions sometime).
-Many important results can be obtained studying the properties of this transfer operator.
+We will see that given a dynamical system it is possible to associate to the system a transfer operator describing the action of the dynamics on suitable functional spaces of measures (or distributions sometime).
+Many important results can be obtained studying the properties of this transfer operator\footnote{ From an historical point of view, this approach brought important developments and applications starting around the beginning of 21 century (see \cite{S},\cite{L2},\cite{S}) and it is still fastly developing.}.
 This is the main subject of the following sections.
 We will start defining the transfer operator and its basic properties.
 We will see how it is possible to deduce the existence of a regular invariant measure and the speed of convergence to this measure by the iteration of the dynamics.
 We will see that under additional assumptions we may have a precise description of the action of the transfer operator on suitable spaces of measures (spectral gap, Section \ref{spg}), and some of its statistical consequences.
 We will then consider the problem of stability of all these concepts under perturbation (Section \ref{stab}).

-The general theory and tools shown in the notes are applied to some of the simplest kind of uniformly expanding or hyperbolic dynamics.
-We enter in details showing how all these concepts can be applied to expanding maps, but we also give information on the piecewise expanding (Section \ref{PW}) and hyperbolic case (Section \ref{yp}).
+The general theory and tools shown in the notes are applied to some of the simplest kind of dynamical systems.
+We enter in details showing how all these concepts can be applied to\emph{\ expanding maps}, but we also show how the same approach can be applied to \emph{\ piecewise expanding maps} (Section \ref{PW}) and some class of \emph{hyperbolic maps} (Section \ref{yp} ).
+Here the technicalities needed are much more complicated, but we try to give a sketch of the ideas needed to extend the transfer operator approach to this case, in which there is both contraction and expansion in the map generating the dynamics.
+We also see how the transfer operator approach can be applied to\emph{\ random dynamical systems} (Section \ref{rnd}).

+This version of the notes was prepared as a support for the \ Hokkaido University summer institute school 2017, 2021\textbf{\ }and the course "An introduction to random dynamical systems and their perturbations\textquotedblright\ organized by Centro de Giorgi and Scuola Superiore S. Anna (Fondazione Conservatorio Santa Chiara, 2019).